Skip to main content

 If the cloud server with Jitsi Meet does not have access from the internet, you can access Jitsi Meet by domain name.
 To do this:

-• create an A-record on the local DNS server for the private URL of Jitsi Meet in the following format https://meet.local;
+• create an A-record on the local DNS server for the Jitsi Meet private URL in the format https://meet.local;

 Add a custom certificate

-1. If you use a full certificate chain and a private key in the format of .pemrename them to cert.crt и cert.key.
+1. If you are using a full certificate chain and private key in .pem format, rename them to cert.crt and cert.key.

 2. Connect to the cloud server.

-4. Copy the files cert.crt и cert.key in the folder /opt/jitsi/data/.jitsi-meet-cfg/web/keys
+4. Copy the cert.crt and cert.key files to the /opt/jitsi/data/.jitsi-meet-cfg/web/keys folder

-5. Perform a program reset of the cloud server.
+5. Perform a programmatic reboot the cloud server.